irakasleibiltaria/coursera-android/myDocs/README.md

-This is a Fork of https://github.com/aporter/coursera-android
+This is a Fork of https://github.com/aporter/coursera-android and here are my Docs of the course

 For Update: